Joytu-Debnath/drum-kit/README.md

 # drum-kit
-Its a drum kit website made for onlu entertainment purpose
+Its a drum kit website made for only entertainment purpose